 Workbench is a cloud-hosted development environment that allows you to build massively scalable workflows and applications.
 It offers integrated visualization tools, scalable compute, and a growing collection of functions that empower cross-functional teams to innovate in a highly collaborative manner.

-Workbench API components
+Workbench API clients

 Integrated modeling tools

 Configured in the cloud with Jupyter notebooks

 The Workbench allows users to visually interact with their model results within a hosted JupyterLab notebook infrastructure, providing data scientists with a configurable library of shareable code blocks and map widgets that enable rapid model development without the need to constantly switch between coding and results.

 Prior to Workbench, data scientists had to configure their own development environment and build tedious command-line or visual interfaces for common geospatial workflows.
 This created a significant amount of overhead and frustration and made it more difficult to share repeatable results with other users.
 By deploying a cloud notebook solution as part of our platform offering, we remove the barriers to geospatial data science.

 Rapid development with the Workflows API

 The Descartes Labs Workflows API is a scalable algorithm development-and-visualization environment built within the Workbench component.
 Workflows enables the rapid development and reuse of algorithms and fast interactive visualization of model results on a map.

 Customers can use the Descartes Labs Workflows API to quickly discover, combine, and analyze geospatial data in order to extract information to fuel predictive analytics.
 Customers can then store and share those models and workflows for future execution by themselves and their collaborators.